Answering the Call of Excellence

 The ACE Program vision statement and goals will be met through a series of workshop experiences, group leadership training, and social activities designed to maximize a students potential for academic retention, program completion and graduation.

-The ACE Program is a new student focused program intended to bring primarily African American males students together to enhance their social integration and academic success at West Georgia Technical College.
 Participating students will receive enhanced counseling and academic support, attend informational workshops, receive employment coaching from mentors, and participate in social activities.

 For more information about the ACE program, contact:

-Director, ACE Program
+Co-Chair, ACE Program

 Or contact one of the ACE program coordinators: